lucaguindani/n8n-nodes-bookstack/README.md

 ### AI Tool Node
 Use the companion "BookStack Tool" node in AI workflows:
-- Global search that can optionally fetch full content (with the "Deep Dive" option) for downstream LLM processing.
+- Global search that can optionally fetch full content and audit logs for downstream LLM processing.

 ### Error Handling
 Common errors are formatted for clarity: